-- 1 Select one or more media to transcribe, or click All to select all media. - 2 Click Apply. - 3 When the confirmation message appears, click Yes to dismount the media, or No to abort. - 4 Repeat steps 1 3 to transcribe additional media.
+1 Select one or more media to transcribe, or check the box to the left of the Media ID heading to select all media.

+- 2 Click Apply. - 3 When the confirmation message appears, click Yes to dismount the media, or No to abort. - 4 Repeat steps 1 3 to transcribe additional media.